timebertt/thesis-controller-sharding/content/30-requirements.md

 # Requirement Analysis

+First, this chapter describes what the current limitations in scaling Kubernetes controllers are.
-- what needs to be done for making controllers horizontally scalable?
+Afterwards, it analyzes what is required to make Kubernetes controllers horizontally scalable.

 ## Current Limitations {#sec:limitations}